-- The patients are randomly assigned to either the drug or a look-alike placebo (15 each). - Neither patients nor medical personnel know which patient takes which drug. - Treatment is exactly the same for both groups, except for whether the drug or placebo is used. - The hypothesis test has null hypothesis "proportion improving on the drug is the same as proportion improving on the placebo" and alternate hypothesis "proportion improving on the drug is greater than proportion improving on the placebo." - The resulting p-value is p = 0.15.
+- The patients are randomly assigned to either the drug or a look-alike placebo (15 each). - Neither the patients nor the medical personnel involved know which patient takes which drug. - Treatment is exactly the same for both groups, except for whether the drug or placebo is used. - The hypothesis test has null hypothesis "proportion improving on the drug is the same as proportion improving on the placebo" and alternate hypothesis "proportion improving on the drug is greater than proportion improving on the placebo." - The resulting p-value is p = 0.15.